Rick Mears: 1991–1992

 In 1991 during a practice session Mears hit the wall at Indianapolis for the first time in his career.
 The next day, he climbed into his backup car and claimed his record 6th career pole position.
 Twenty laps from the end of the 500, it looked like Mears was set to be the runner-up behind Michael Andretti.
 However, when a subsequent yellow flag period erased Andretti's 15-second lead, Mears gained the lead as Andretti opted to pit for fuel.
 It was a short-lived lead, as Andretti passed Mears around the outside into the first turn.
 A lap later Mears regained the lead, using the same move Andretti had.
 Turning up his turbocharger, he then pulled away to win a fourth Indy 500, becoming the third driver to do so.
-In August 1991, at Michigan, he won his last race.
-At the 1992 Indy 500 Mears broke a wrist in a crash during practice and then crashed out of the race for the first time in his career as he could not avoid Jim Crawford's spinning car in turn 1.
+In August 1991, in the Michigan 500, he won his last race.

+At the 1992 Indianapolis 500 Mears broke a wrist in a crash during practice and then crashed out of the race for the first time in his career as he could not avoid Jim Crawford's spinning car in turn 1.
 He raced only four more times in 1992 and then announced his retirement from racing at the Penske team's Christmas party.
 No one except Penske himself and Rick's wife, Chris, knew of his plans to retire.
 He had just turned 41 years old.

-As of 2016, Rick Mears continues to work as a consultant and spotter for and Penske Racing, the team with which he won all of his Indycar races.
-He has acted a mentor for Penske drivers Helio Castroneves, Will Power, and Scott McLaughlin.
+As of 2023, Rick Mears continues to work as a consultant and spotter for Penske Racing, the team with which he won all of his Indycar races.
+He has acted as a mentor for Penske drivers Helio Castroneves, Will Power, and Scott McLaughlin.

 Personal life

-Mears is the brother of Roger Mears, father of off-road and open-wheel racer Clint Mears, and the uncle of former NASCAR Cup Series driver Casey Mears.
+Mears is the brother of Roger Mears, father of off-road and open-wheel racer Clint Mears, and the uncle of part-time NASCAR Cup Series driver Casey Mears.
 His marriage to his first wife Dina ended in divorce in 1983.
-He married Chris Bowen in 1986.
+He married Chris Bowen in 1986 whom he divorced in 2002.